ctkelley/SIAMFANLEquations.jl/docs/src/index.md

    - The Shamanskii method, where the derivative evaluation is done every m iterations. ``m=1`` is Newton and ``m=\infty`` is chord.
    - The secant method
-   - You have the option to do an Armijo line search for all the methods.
+   - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

 2. ptcsolsc.jl is pseudo-transient continuation.